Voices of Wisdom

 –Suzanne Murphy & Monika Rose

 Co-producer and co-director of Backcountry Pictures, screenwriter, filmmaker, documentarian, novelist, and fiction/nonfiction writer with over 30 years experience in creating narrative and story, Sally is currently working on a novel nearing completion and has edited work by novelists and screenwriters.
 She has been involved in several award-winning film and writing projects and has taught at the Naropa Institute and other college programs.
-Sally is the October writing coach in Murphys.

-Owner of Aeolian Harp Music at Manzanita Arts Emporium, music teacher, writer, poet, and Events Director on the Board of Directors at Manzanita Writers Press, Chrys has worked with writers and poets for years on various projects and her work has been published in several anthologies and collections.
+Owner of Aeolian Harp Music at Manzanita Arts Emporium, music teacher, writer, poet, and Music Director on the Board of Directors at Manzanita Writers Press, Chrys has worked with writers and poets for years on various projects and her work has been published in several anthologies and collections.
 She is working on a nonfiction book based on historical figures from our region.
 She facilitates and organizes the Song Posse musicians’ group for writers, musicians, and listeners at the emporium in Downtown Angels Camp.

 Denella Kimura has two poetry books, “Poetry Reading at the Panama Hotel” and “Waiting for Wings: A Child’s Journey.”
 She has published chapbooks, articles, devotionals, book reviews and drama.
 She moderates an Open Reading at Sonora Joe’s, and produces two radio programs, “Favorite Things” and “Coffee House Writers for KAAD-LP, 103.5 FM, Sonora.
 She lives in the foothills in Columbia, with her husband.
+With a Masters degree and years of teaching writing, Denella brings creative and inspiring lessons to participants.

 The experience of trying out some new ways of accessing the memories buried far below the surface can prove to be a surprising one.
 Whether using memorabilia, photos, mementos, media, or other concrete digging tools, the results are usually profound in the reveal. remembering the little things, especially from childhood.
 As guides, coaches provide the means and the encouragement, and the group members create the ends, producing delightful and insightful reading, worthy of publication anywhere.
 We are honored to explore journaling and fine-tuning adventures with this fine group of writers and memory-makers.
 The program and classes continue weekly throughout 2018 into 2019 with a series of classes and a second anthology of participants’ polished writing planned for 2019, thanks to the funding for the publication provided by a generous grant from the Calaveras Community Foundation.